Smart Linux User Coffee Mugs

 introduced him to Linux, he tore in with abandon.
 Once he got the hang of it,

-he became an advocate, and also had little need to purchase software
+he became an avid user and advocate, and has also had little need to purchase

 As for me, I haven't had to buy software for a few years, and yet I have